dfinity/motoko/doc/md/language-manual.md

 text ::= '"' character* '"'
 ```

-Note, a text literal may span multiple lines.
+Note that a text literal may span multiple lines.

 ### Literals